aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 ### 3.2.23.
 Create Config Recorders

-This step starts the `PBMMAccel-CreateConfigRecorder_sfn` state machine.
+This step starts the `ASEA-CreateConfigRecorder_sfn` state machine.
 This state machine is responsible for creating Config recorders in all accounts and regions.

 ### 3.2.24.
 Add SCPs to Organization